- The personal information we use

 4. Automated decisions about you

-The way we analyse personal information for the purposes of e.g. risk assessment or fraud prevention may involve profiling, which means that we may process your personal information using software that is able to evaluate your personal aspects and predict risks or outcomes.
+The way we analyze personal information for the purposes of e.g. risk assessment or fraud prevention may involve profiling, which means that we may process your personal information using software that is able to evaluate your personal aspects and predict risks or outcomes.
 We may also use profiling, or otherwise employ solely automated means, to make decisions about you that relate to the basis on which we provide insurance to you.
 This is known as "automated decision-making" and is only permitted when we have a legal basis for this type of decision-making.

 We may make automated decisions about you: